storyprotocol/documentation/docs/Introduction/faq.md

 ## *"I am selling an off-chain asset (eg. merch).
 How do I make sure that automatic royalty flow is enforced?"*

 Automatic royalty flow can be enforced off-chain.
 Although the royalty infrastructure is on-chain, the associated license is valid beyond the chain.
-To legally abide by the license any derivative work will need to pay royalties on-chain to the IP Account that is attached to your IP Asset, or face consequences like in the real world (e.g. being taken to court for abusing a license) according to the terms set out by the license.
+To legally abide by the license, any derivative work will need to pay royalties on-chain to the IP Account that is attached to your IP Asset, or face consequences like in the real world (e.g. being taken to court for abusing a license) according to the terms set out by the license.

 Furthermore, one of the terms of the [Programmable IP License (PIL💊)](doc:programmable-ip-license-pil) is that licensees are obligated to provide revenue data for off-chain transactions (e.g. merch) to licensors, if there's a revenue share involved.